docs

 Where does Medi fit?

 Medi presents ERA posting as a structured review workflow inside the billing-company operating queue.
-When an 835 file arrives through Stedi, Medi parses the file to the segment level, validates BPR balance before opening any CLP records, routes each ERA to the practice context the payee NPI resolves to, and then makes the matching and exception state visible to the payment poster assigned to that ERA batch.
+When an 835 arrives through Stedi, Medi parses it to the segment level, validates BPR balance before opening any CLP records, routes each ERA to the practice context the payee NPI resolves to, and makes the matching and exception state visible to the payment poster assigned to that batch.

 What that means in practice for a billing company: